c.1500, oil on table, 220 x 389 cm.

 One of the most famous and commented paintings of all Western Art, and also one of the most complex and misinterpreted.
 An in-depth analysis of the work would occupy pages and pages of interpretations and -in many cases- mere conjectures.

 Briefly, all works by Bosch are basically moralizing, didactic.
 The artist sees in the society of his time the triumph of sin and depravation, which had caused the fall of humanity from its original state of sinlessness; and he wanted to warn his contemporaries about the terrible consequences of their impure acts.

 The left panel represents the paradise: Adam and Eve living sinlessness in the middle of a formidable Eden full of fantastic animals and exuberant vegetation, with the Fountain of Life dominating the scene.
 The right panel represents the horrific torments that the sinners suffer in hell, including being devoured (and later defecated) by a strange figure with a kettle in its head.
 The scene is sensational for its fantasy and colours, and it is especially remarkable the overwhelming use of the light and shadows in the buildings burning in the upper part of the composition.

 The central panel is extremely complex, as much for its composition as for its meaning.
-The centre of the composition is occupied by a pool full of women, with a group of men surrounding it, which have been often interpreted as an allegory of sexual desire.
-Several references to the original sin -women and birds giving apples to men- complete the scene.
-Although this moralizing impetus is ridiculous for any moderately reasonable person nowadays, this work by Hyeronimus Bosch deserves to be considered as one of the greatest paintings of all time.
+The centre of the scene is occupied by a pool filled with women, with a group of men surrounding it -a scene that have been often interpreted as an allegory of sexual desire.
+Several references to original sin -women and birds giving apples to men- complete the scene.
+Although such a moralizing impetus looks quite ridiculous for any moderately reasonable person nowadays, this work by Hieronymus Bosch deserves to be considered as one of the greatest paintings of all time.

 Text by G. Fernández, www.theartwolf.com